-Hand Held Form OF Local Community Devices Devices ID# ID# Version Version 05: Legislative - Stream and Riparian Requirements 0501 Riparian Resource Values Road in RMA, Cutting in RRZ, RMZ Retention as authorized FPPR \$ 50 Restrictions in a riparian management area 1) A person must not construct a road in a riparian management area, unless one of the following applies: a) locating the road outside the riparian management area applies; b) there is no other practicable option for locating the road; c) the road is required as part of a stream crossing.
+ID# Hand Held Version Form Version 05: Legislative - Stream and Riparian Requirements 0501 Riparian Resource Values Road in RMA, Cutting in RRZ, RMZ Retention as authorized FPPR \$ 50 Restrictions in a riparian management area 1) A person must not construct a road in a riparian management area, unless one of the following applies: a) locating the road outside the riparian management area would create a higher risk of sediment delivery to the stream, wetland or take to which the riparian management area applies; b) there is no other practicable option for locating the road; c) the road is required as part of a stream crossing.
 2) If a road is constructed within a riparian management area, a person must not carry out road maintenance activities beyond the clearing width of the road, except as necessary to maintain a stream crossing.
-3) A person who is authorized in respect of a road must not remove gravel or other fill from within a riparian management area in the process of constructing, maintaining or deactivating a road, unless (a) the gravel or fill is within a road prism, (b) the gravel or fill is at a stream crossing, or(c) there is no other practicable option. \$ 51 Restrictions in a riparian reserve zone 1) An agreement holder must not cut, modify or remove trees in a riparian reserve zone, except for the following purposes: a) felling or modifying a tree that is a safety hazard, if there is no other practicable option for addressing the safety hazard; b) topping or pruning a tree that is not wind firm; c) constructing a stream crossing; d) creating a corridor for full suspension yarding; e) creating guyline tiebacks; f) carrying out a sanitation treatment; g) felling or modifying a tree under an occupant licence to cut, master licence to cut or fee use permit issued in respect of an area that is subject to a licence, permit, or other form of tenure issued under the Land Act, Coal Act, Geothermal Resources Act, Mines Act, Mineral Tenure Act, Mining Right of Way Act, Ministry of Lands, Parks and Housing Act, Petroleum and Natural Gas Act or Pipeline Act, if the felling or modification is for a purpose expressly authorized under that licence, permit or tenure; i) felling or modifying a tree for the purpose of establishing or maintaining an interpretive forest site, recreation site, recreat 0503 Stream Crossings Stream Crossings to protect channels and mitigate disturbance S 55 Stream crossings 1) An authorized person who builds a stream crossing as part of a road, a temporary access structure or permanent access structure must locate, build and use the crossing in a manner that(a) protects the stream channel and stream bank immedia above and below the stream crossing, and(b) mitigates disturbance to the stream channel and stream bank at the crossing 2) An authorized person who builds a stream crossing as part of a temporary access structure must remove the crossing whe no longer required by the person.
+3) A person who is authorized in respect of a road must not remove gravel or other fill from within a riparian management area in the process of constructing, maintaining or deactivating a road, unless (a) the gravel or fill is within a road prism, (b) the gravel or fill is at a stream crossing, (c) there is no other practicable option. \$\$551 Restrictions in a riparian reserve zone 1) An agreement holder must not cut, modify or remove trees in a riparian reserve zone, except for the following purposes: a) felling or modifying a tree that is a safety hazard, if there is no other practicable option for addressing the safety hazard: b) topping or pruning a tree that is not wind firm; c) constructing a stream crossing; d) creating a corridor for full suspension yarding; e) creating guyline tiebacks; f) carrying out a sanitation treatment; g) felling or modifying a tree that has been windthrown or has been damaged by fire, insects, disease or other causes, if the felling or modifying a tree that has been windthrown or the been damaged by fire, insects, disease or other causes, if the felling or modifying will not have a material adverse impact on the riparian reserve zone; h) felling or modifying a tree that has been windthrown or has been damaged by fire, insects, disease or other causes, if the felling or modifying a tree that has been windth 0503 Stream Crossings Stream Crossings to protect channels and mitigate disturbance S 55 Stream crossings 1) An authorized person who builds a stream crossing as part of a road, a temporary access structure or permanent access structure must locate, build and use the crossing in a manner that(a) protects the stream channel and stream bank immediately above and below the stream crossing, and(b) mitigates disturbance to the stream channel and stream bank at the crossing.
+2) An authorized person who builds a stream crossing as part of a temporary access structure must remove the crossing when it is no longer required by the person.